Slow neutrinos: non-linearity and momentum-space emulation: Conclusions

 \subsection{Acknowledgments}

 We are grateful to J.~Kwan, X.~Liu, I.~G.~McCarthy, M.~Mosbech, and Y.~Y.~Y.~Wong for insightful conversations during the progress of this work.
-AU acknowledges the support of the NSFC under grant No.\ 12473005.
+AU acknowledges the support of the NSFC under grant No.\ 12473005, and the Yunnan Key Laboratory of Survey Science, Project No.\ 202449CE340002.
 YL is supported by the Major Key Project of Peng Cheng Laboratory and the National Key Research and Development Program of China under grant No.\ 2023YFA1605600.